The Best Cheese & Appetizer Pairings for Champagne

 If you’re like many people, you’ll be celebrating the New Year with a glass of bubbly.
 Champagne—or sparkling wine in general—has been the toast of choice for special celebrations for centuries.
 Of course, around here no celebration is complete without cheese…and, after all, you’re going to need some food to go along with that beverage.

-- Fish and seafood: particularly lobster and crab legs, whose richness (likely accompanied by drawn butter) is a perfect foil for the sparkling wine’s acidity and bubbles.
-Also shrimp, caviar (if you can afford it!), smoked salmon, and oysters.
+- Lobster & crab legs: Their richness (likely accompanied by drawn butter) is a perfect foil for the sparkling wine’s acidity and bubbles.

 - Pasta and risotto: but only if you go with a creamy sauce like Alfredo.
+Add parmigiano reggiano cheese for the ultimate flavor.
 Stay away from tomato sauce, because the acidity will clash with that of the wine.
 A mushroom sauce is perfect, as Champagne (which is sometimes made partially with skinned pinot noir grapes) is a great match with earthy fungi.

 - Fruits: What fruit goes with Champagne?
 Many!
 But the very best are berries (especially strawberries and raspberries) and stone fruits (peaches, plums).

-- Other foods: salami, nuts (especially almonds), foie gras, egg dishes (who can resist a mimosa with a cheese omelet?), popcorn and potato chips (no, we’re not kidding).
+- Other foods: salami, nuts (especially almonds), egg dishes (who can resist a mimosa with a cheese omelet?), popcorn, and potato chips (no, we’re not kidding).

 Sparkling Wine and Cheese Pairings

-Baby Swiss, with its lightly nutty and much more buttery flavor than aged Swiss, is a natural partner for fizzy wines like Champagne, prosecco and other sparklers.
-So are Gouda and its near-twin Edam, although the buttery, whole-milk Gouda is a slightly better partner than the lightly nutty, part-skim Edam.
+- Baby Swiss: with its lightly nutty and much more buttery flavor than aged Swiss, Baby Swiss is a natural partner for fizzy wines like Champagne, prosecco, and other sparklers.

 OK, let’s say you’re not doing anything fancy and can’t afford Champagne for your celebration.
 Champagne, after all, legally refers only to those sparkling wines made in the traditional méthode champenoise from certain grapes in the Champagne region of France.
 Not to worry: these pairings are perfectly fine with other sparkling wines, like Spain’s cava, Italy’s prosecco or Asti spumante, or, of course, California sparkling wine (no longer called “champagne” as of 2006).